Serial

 trunk/openwrt/build_mipsel/linux-2.4-adm5120/root/etc/inittab

-BEFORE BUILDING the firmware the two GETTY lines were removed like this:
+BEFORE BUILDING the firmware the two GETTY lines were removed

 #ttyS0::respawn:/bin/sh